RJGalloway/Data-Extraction-and-Analysis-System/README.md

 ![Ip](ipaddress.PNG)

-* Now that you know the IP adresses of your Pis and ahve set them to static it is time to update the hosts:
+* Now that you know the static IP adresses of your Pis it is time to update the hosts:
 Type:
 ``` Console
   sudo nano /etc/hosts